 2. The demons greatly fear God.
 They tremble before Him.

 3. They are a house divided.
 They cannot get their act together.
 This is certainly reflected in society when we understand that the governments of man are very largely influenced by these unseen, spiritual powers that are actually ruling over the nations.
 The nations are at one another's throats and they cannot get along with one another.
 They are simply reflecting the driving spirits behind them.

 4. Most important of all is that God has set limits as to what they can do, as the book of Job clearly shows.
 Remember that Satan complained that God had set a hedge about Job and therefore Job was protected.
 God has done pretty much the same thing for you and me.

 We are intruders into their space.
-Now, it's not really their space, it's ours.
+Now, it is not really their space, it is ours.
 But they are acting like it is still theirs.
-God hasn't seen fit to get them out yet.
+God has not seen fit to get them out yet.
 We know from prophecy that it is going to occur, but they are still here, we are also here, and there is only so much territory to go around.
-They don't want us here, but we want to be here.
+They do not want us here, but we want to be here.
 Obviously, that is going to lead to clashes.

 II Corinthians 10:3-5 For though we walk in the flesh, we do not war according to the flesh.
 For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds, casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ.

-We're not carrying on a "worldly" war, but the battle for us is no less real.
-We have got to understand that we are not fighting for material success, earthly power, or prestige; we are not even trying to make our enemies look bad.
+We are not carrying on a "worldly" war, but the battle for us is no less real.
+We have got to understand that we are not fighting for material success, earthly power, or prestige.
+We are not even trying to make our enemies look bad.
 The real issue for our life is the victory or defeat of God's purpose for us.